Phil Mickelson: 2017–2019

-2018–2019: Winless streak ends

 On March 4, 2018, Mickelson ended a winless drought that dated back to 2013, by capturing his third WGC championship at the WGC-Mexico Championship, with a final-round score of 66 and a total score of −16.
 Mickelson birdied two of his last four holes and had a lengthy putt to win outright on the 72nd hole, but tied with Justin Thomas.
 He defeated Thomas on the first extra hole of a sudden-death playoff with a par.
 After Thomas had flown the green, Mickelson had a birdie to win the playoff which lipped out.
 Thomas however could not get up and down for par, meaning Mickelson claimed the championship.
 The win was Mickelson's 43rd on the PGA Tour and his first since winning the 2013 Open Championship.
 He also became the oldest winner of a WGC event, at age 47.

 In the third round of the 2018 U.S. Open, Mickelson incurred a two-stroke penalty in a controversial incident on the 13th hole when he hit his ball with intent while it was still moving.
 He ended up shooting 81 (+11).
 His former coach Butch Harmon thought Mickelson should have been disqualified.

 Mickelson was a captain's pick for Team USA at the 2018 Ryder Cup, held in Paris between September 28 and 30.
 Paired with Bryson DeChambeau in the Friday afternoon foursomes, they lost 5 and 4 to Europe's Sergio García and Alex Norén.
 In the Sunday singles match, Mickelson lost 4 and 2 to Francesco Molinari, as Team USA slumped to a 17.5 to 10.5 defeat.

 On November 23, 2018, Mickelson won the pay-per-view event, Capital One's The Match.
 This was a $9,000,000 winner-takes-all match against Tiger Woods at Shadow Creek Golf Course in Las Vegas.
 Mickelson needed four extra holes to beat Woods, which he did by holing a four-foot putt after Woods missed a seven-foot putt on the 22nd hole.

 In his third start of the 2019 calendar year, Mickelson won the AT&T Pebble Beach Pro-Am, shooting a bogey-free final round 65 to defeat Paul Casey by three strokes.
 The win was Mickelson's 44th career title on the PGA Tour, and his fifth at Pebble Beach, tying Mark O'Meara for most victories in the event.
 At 48 years of age, he also became the oldest winner of that event.